PDAL/PDAL/doc/stages/filters.normal.rst

 The eigenvalue decomposition is performed using Eigen's `SelfAdjointEigenSolver <https://eigen.tuxfamily.org/dox/classEigen_1_1SelfAdjointEigenSolver.html>`_.

-Normals will be automatically flipped towards the viewpoint to be consistent.
-By default the viewpoint is located at the midpoint of the X and Y extents, and 1000 units above the max Z value.
-Users can override any of the XYZ coordinates, or set them all to zero to effectively disable the normal flipping.
+Normals will be automatically flipped towards positive Z, unless the always_up_ flag is set to `false`.
+Users can optionally set any of the XYZ coordinates to specify a custom viewpoint_ or set them all to zero to effectively disable the normal flipping.

 .. note::